 Any time a dentist or dental practice uses a name that is not their registered legal name, they are using a trade name.
-The College does not require registrants to seek approval of trade names for dental practices.
-(This was formalized by the Board in 2016 and more information is available on the public consultation page).
+The College does not require registrants to seek approval of trade names for dental practices (This was formalized by the Board in 2016).

 BC Corporate Registry request for consent

 The College will provide consent to requests from the BC Corporate Registry regarding trade names based on two criteria:

 *Since a trade name is considered to be a form of advertising and promotional activity, it must comply with BCCOHP’s Code of Ethics (PDF) and bylaws.